What’s Worth Knowing?

 In the epilogue, he stresses the importance of purpose:

 Without a purpose, the value to executives of any business theory would be limited.
 Even though theory is able to predict the possible outcomes of an important decision, on what basis would the executives be deciding among them to determine which is the best outcome? […]

 In a similar way, to maximize the value of the advice in this book, you must have a purpose in your life.

-And proposes another question, crucial in finding a purpose worth commiting to:
+and proposes another question, crucial in finding a purpose worth committing to:

 Who do I truly want to become?

 I might make a post at some point about some of the most interesting ideas in this book.
 But for now, I encourage you to consider some of these questions, and try to come up with your own answers.